ken-guo1/node-mongo/README.md

 Make sure you have [Mongo](https://docs.mongodb.com/manual/installation/) and [Node](https://nodejs.org/en/download/) installed on you machine.

-1. `make sure xero db is created in mongoDB`
+1. `make sure db is created in mongoDB`

 run following command in terminal / power shell